fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 }
 ```

-Instead of `database` i use a simple actor with `HashMap`, which contain all my posts.
+Instead of `database` I use a simple actor with `HashMap`, which contain all posts.

 ```scala
 class DBActor extends Actor {